mattyoung101/omicron/documentation/docs/omicam.md

 this as not an ideal approach.

 ### Our solution
-This year, Team Omicron presents a novel approach to robot localisation based on a middle-size league paper by Lu, Li, Zhang, Hu & Zheng[^2].
-We localise using only RGB camera data by solving a multi-variate non-linear optimisation problem using the lines on the playing field, in realtime.
+This year, Team Omicron presents a novel approach to robot localisation based partly on a middle-size league paper by Lu, Li, Zhang, Hu & Zheng[^2].
+We localise using only RGB camera data by solving a multi-variate non-linear optimisation problem in realtime, making inferences from the position of the lines on the game field.

-The principle method of operation of our algorithm is that we need to match a virtual model of field geometry to the observed one from the camera.
+The principle method of operation of our algorithm is that we need to match a virtual model of field geometry to the observed one from the camera, thereby inferring our position.
+Another way to think of it is we need to generate a transform such that a virtual model of the field will align with the real one, thereby also calculating our 2D position.
 If we match the lines so that they align in both the virtual model and real-world model, then we can infer that the calculated virtual robot coordinates are the same as the real, unknown robot coordinates.
 Essentially, we're taking what we know: the static layout of the field, and observed field geometry at our current position, and using it to infer the unknown 2D position vector.

-We divide our new localisation method into three main sub-processes:
+This is a form of the orthogonal Procrustes problem, which can be solved through a multitude of approaches such as iterative closest point (commonly used with 3D LiDARS), Monte-Carlo localisation via a particle filter or gradient fields.
+However, most of these approaches also consider rotation as a factor.
+Due to to our use of a high-accuracy BNO-055 IMU, we consider rotation to be a non-issue that can be easily corrected for, thereby reducing the complexity of the problem.
+Thus, we developed a novel three step algorithm involving ray-casting to infer our 2D position, ignoring rotation as a factor to be solved for.

+These steps are:

 1. Image analysis
 2. Camera normalisation